Haroenv/presentations/en/reimagining/index.md

 ---
 layout: default
-title: Reimagining InstantSearch.js as a framework-agnostic library
+title: Reimagining InstantSearch as a framework-agnostic library
+date: 2017-06-14
 ---

-# Reimagining InstantSearch.js as a framework-agnostic library

 [←](../..)